 Career and Technical Education (CTE)

 High school students can earn college credit towards their program of study at Community College of Philadelphia.
 Students must meet with their guidance counselor to review requirements for earning college credit.
 Visit CollegeTransfer.Net for a listing of approved courses.
 Completed Students Occupationally and Academically Ready (SOAR) applications must be submitted by the Office of Career and Technical Education at the School District of Philadelphia to firstname.lastname@example.org for processing.

 Evaluation of Noncredit or Alternative Learning

-Professional training programs such as the police academy, military training, noncredit courses, and other career and technical programs may be eligible for college credit.
-Refer to PLA for Veterans or Evaluation of Noncredit Learning for more information.
+Professional training programs such as the police academy, noncredit courses, and other career and technical programs may be eligible for college credit.
 Students may also develop a portfolio for individual assessment of college-level learning for some courses.
-Prior authorization must be obtained from the academic department in which the course is taught via College Credit Fast Track in order to pursue this assessment.
+For consideration, please follow the steps below.

 - If you are a first-time student or have not attended the College within the past two years, complete an admissions application.
 All other students proceed to step 2.

 - Visit College Credit Fast Track to upload your documentation (i.e., approved certification, credential, noncredit transcript or portfolio) for review. *Note: All submissions will require a nonrefundable payment of $159 for evaluation.
 Payment does not guarantee course credit.
 It is strongly recommended that you seek guidance from the departmental contact prior to documentation upload.

 Approved course credit will be applied to your academic record within 30 business days.

 For additional information, contact Bianca Cummings at email@example.com or 215-751.-916.